 Failure to notify a concentration meeting the jurisdictional thresholds constitutes a misdemeanour ("contra-ordenação"), a quasi-criminal offence punishable with fines up to 1% of the previous year's turnover for each of the participating undertakings.
-If such concentration is implemented or if a concentration that has

-ICLG TO: MERGER CONTROL 2008 © Published and reproduced with kind permission by Global Legal Group Ltd, London been prohibited by the Authority is put into effect, the undertakings concerned are liable to fines reaching up to 10% of the previous year's turnover for each of the participating undertakings.
+If such concentration is implemented or if a concentration that has been prohibited by the Authority is put into effect, the undertakings concerned are liable to fines reaching up to 10% of the previous year's turnover for each of the participating undertakings.